2021 Registration Closed

 One innovative way to highlight the breadth and range of your BTG program is by offering wine flights that are organized around themes.
 One popular wine flight theme, for example, is the “Wine Passport,” in which patrons are invited to travel around the world by sampling wines from North America, South America, Europe, and Australia.
 You could just as easily offer “Cabs Around the World” or an “Old World vs. New World” wine flight that enables patrons to compare and contrast the same wine as it is made in Bordeaux and Napa (or Burgundy and Willamette Valley).

-Many restaurant patrons appreciate a little help in finding the right food-wine pairing.
+Many restaurant customers appreciate a little help in finding the right food-wine pairing.
 Some of them might not want to ask the server or sommelier, and may simply default to their standard wine selection.
-That’s why some restaurants specifically list a pairing suggestion for all of their most popular dishes right there on the menu.
+That’s why some restaurants specifically list pairing suggestions for all of their most popular dishes right there on the menu.
 Even if the patron decides on ordering a different wine than the one suggested, it helps to encourage a customer to try a more expensive wine offering.

 One type of wine merchandising is known as “food and wine co-merchandising,” and it is when restaurant owners merchandise both at the same time.
 For example, consider a “specials” chalkboard in the dining room, where a list of the food specials of the day can be combined with a mention of something along the lines of “the wine of the month.
 Usually, in any food and wine co-merchandising, the food takes priority, not the wine.